gotreasa/yellow-belt-template/README.md

 - sonar.projectKey

 **Note 1**: the sonar.organization should be the value you find in <https://sonarcloud.io/account/organizations>.
 **Note 2**: the sonar.projectKey must be unique across all of sonarcloud.io.
-I usually take the organisation name and append the name of the repository to it.
+I usually take the github organisation name and append the name of the repository to it.

+&nbsp;

 ## Test the configuration works